DCMLab/standards/README.md

 #### v2.1.0

 * Global keys (note names) and local keys (Roman numerals) are now parsed in two different groups.
 This solves the problem that previously, all pieces were assumed to start with localkey `I` or `i`.
 Now it is possible to have the global key *and* a change of local key within the first label, e.g. `Ab.vi.i` for a piece in Ab major that begins with an introduction in the relative key.
-* Previously accepted for no apparent reason, leading dots are not allowed for `relativeroot` anymore.
-For example, this would have been legal before, although never used: `V/.bIII`.
+* Leading periods `.` are not allowed for `relativeroot` anymore.
+For example, the following would have been legal before, although never used: `V/.bIII`.
 The correct version is `V/bIII`.
-* Relative roots of unbouded levels are allowed now, as in `V7/V/V`.
+* Relative roots of unbounded levels are allowed now, as in `V7/V/V`.
 The feature `relativeroot` would be extracted as `V/V` in this case, i.e. without the initial slash.

 #### v2.0.0